 Spurs are designed to attach to cowboy boots with two small leather straps that connect in front of your boots like a simple belt.
 The ends of the leather straps fasten to the spur yoke by sliding its holes onto the yoke buttons.

-If you’re in the market for some new leather straps for your spurs, Amazon has a large selection you can check out here.
+If you’re in the market for new leather straps for your spurs, Amazon has a large selection you can check out here.

 Tips for using spurs: